gbif/hp-legume/working-groups/phylogenetics.md

 ## Introduction

-The Phylogenomic Working Group brings together different teams from across the legume research community that have been investigating phylogenetic relationships within the family at different taxonomic levels using genomic-scale data sets.
+The Phylogenomic Working Group brings together teams from across the legume research community that have been investigating phylogenetic relationships within the family at different taxonomic levels using genomic-scale data sets.
 The principal aim of the group is to compile a well-sampled robust generic-level phylogenetic tree for the family, to serve as the basis for the progressive reconstruction of a complete species-level phylogenetic tree for the entire family.
 This generic-level phylogenetic framework is crucial to improve the subfamilial classification of the family (i.e. delimitation of tribes) and test the monophyly of genera to help with re-delimitation of genera suspected to be non-monophyletic.

 ## Strategy